 These audited consolidated financial statements have been prepared on the basis of the accounting principles applicable to a going concern, which assumes the Company's ability to continue in operation for the foreseeable future and to realize the potential of its assets and discharge its liabilities in the normal course of operations.
-The Company currently has a negative operating cash flow and has incurred operating losses since inception.
-The Company generates cash inflow by the sale of common shares of public mining companies it owns, revenue generated by the sale, joint venture, option, or other transactions related to its assets, or through equity financings, where the amount or timing of cash inflow cannot be guaranteed.
+The Company currently has a negative working capital, negative operating cash flow and has incurred operating losses since inception.
+The Company generates cash inflow primarily through issuing additional equity, and so is highly dependent on capital markets.
+The amount or timing of cash inflows cannot be guaranteed.

-The Company is currently unable to self-finance 100% of its planned operations for the 2022 fiscal year and has ongoing cash needs to meet its overhead requirements, maintain its exploration assets, and complete planned exploration activities.
+The Company is currently unable to self-finance 100% of its planned operations for the 2023 fiscal year and has ongoing cash needs to meet its overhead requirements, maintain its exploration assets, and complete planned exploration activities.
 The generation of revenue from the Company's exploration assets is dependent upon several factors, which include the discovery and/or expansion of mineral resources or reserves on each of its properties, the ability of the Company to obtain the necessary financing to advance exploration on these properties, the ability of the Company to make property, advance royalty, or claim maintenance payments to hold these properties, or the completion of transactions with third parties that generate revenue in the short and long term.
-The generation of cash inflow from equity financings is dependent upon several factors including the impact of Covid-19 on financial markets, the price of gold, and other impacts to financial markets that are beyond the control of the Company.
+The generation of cash inflow from equity financings is dependent upon several factors including the price of commodities, general market sentiment toward metals and minerals that the Company is targeting with exploration, and other impacts to financial markets that are beyond the control of the Company.

-As at June 30, 2023, the Company had a working capital deficit of \$776,919 (December 31, 2022 working capital deficit - \$1,373,763), an accumulated deficit of \$55,849,654 (December 31, 2022 - \$56,376,080), income and comprehensive income of \$526,426 (June 30, 2022 - loss and comprehensive loss of \$418,318) and a net cash outflow used in operating activities of \$884,351 (June 30, 2022 - outflow of \$1,278,841) and expects to incur further losses in the development of its business.
+As at September 30, 2023, the Company had a working capital deficit of \$1,092,945 (December 31, 2022 working capital deficit - \$1,373,763), an accumulated deficit of \$56,218,981 (December 31, 2022 - \$56,376,080), income and comprehensive income of \$145,882 (September 30, 2022 - loss and comprehensive loss of \$1,111,461) and a net cash outflow used in operating activities of \$1,058,592 (September 30, 2022 - outflow of \$1,515,521) and expects to incur further losses in the development of its business.
 For the Company to continue to operate as a going concern it must obtain additional financing.
 While the Company has been successful in obtaining additional financing in the past, there can be no assurance that this will continue in the future.
 As a result, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.